size-io/size-php/README.md

 ### Redis Proxy Event Publishing

 Using the Redis interface to a running [size-io/size-proxy](https://github.com/size-io/size-proxy) is basically supplied for API completeness.
-It has no advantages over the TCP Proxy Interface noted above.
-It requires the [nicolasff/phpredis](https://github.com/nicolasff/phpredis) to be installed.
-That said, it is still pretty fast and will complain if it cannot connect to the proxy server.
+For publishing events, it has no advantages over the TCP Proxy Interface noted above.It is, however, well suited for subscribing to events.
+It requires [nicolasff/phpredis](https://github.com/nicolasff/phpredis) to be installed.
+On a LAN or local machine, it is fast and will complain if it cannot connect to the proxy server.

 ```php
 require_once('size.php');